rwblokzijl/Msc-thesis-EuroToken/thesis.md

 In addition to the threat of Chinese influence over European markets, opportunity also lies in the provision of a currency to the unbanked population of the world.
-Where the US dollar currently holds the position of the worlds "default" currency, this position might move to the first CBDC as people from all over the world can be brought into modern commerce.
-This can be a great opportunity for the EU to spread its values across the world.
+Where the US dollar currently holds the position of the worlds "default" currency, this position might be taken over by the first CBDC as people from all over the world can be brought into modern commerce.

-In order to stay relevant on the global stage, and to be able to serve its citizens in the modern age, the eurozone needs a currency with a competitive feature set on the global stage.
+In order to stay relevant on the global stage, and to be able to serve its citizens in the modern age, the eurozone needs a currency with a competitive feature set on the global market.

 ## The technical debt of traditional finance